bmunguia/limon/README.md

 # pymeshb
-Python API to handle th *.meshb file format
+Python API to handle the *.meshb file format